 Keeping blood cortisol levels even is an important part of feeling good, staying healthy and managing weight.
 Too much cortisol prompts the body to store fuel in the form of fat, usually around the waist.
 Fortunately, there are a number of ways to keep your cortisol levels under control.

 Aside from drastic swings in response to stress, cortisol levels fluctuate normally according to things like time of day, foods eaten and exercise schedules.
 Knowing this can help you control stress triggers through diet changes, exercise habits and finding ways to relax consciously.

 Due to frequent hormone changes with their monthly menstrual cycle and with pregnancy and menopause, women especially experience cortisol levels change, sometimes on a minute-by-minute basis.

-Here are some natural ways to balance your coritsol levels:
+Here are some natural ways to balance your cortisol levels:

 - Limit alcohol.
 You might think it relaxes you, but alcohol actually increases cortisol.

 - Exercise.
-However, be aware that running hard and overtraining without enough rest can increase cortisol.
+But be aware that running hard and overtraining without enough rest can increase cortisol.
 The constant demand for glucose to the muscles can create a form of chronic stress.
-You may find yoga, Pilates, or walking in nature helps relax your mind while exercising your body
+You may find yoga, Pilates or walking in nature helps relax your mind while exercising your body

 - Get a monthly massage to reduce stress and relax muscles.